Cagriyoruk/RedHat-ChRIS-Internship/_posts/2021-03-08-local-openshift.md

 ---
 layout: post
 author: Cagri
-title: "Local Openshift and debugging Pman"
+title: "MOC Integration and Local Openshift"
 ---

 After MOC routes being down for a week, I was able to start a documentation to integrate MOC with ChRIS.
 Personally I like to call these files living documents.
 Because from every experience and different problems we encounter, we update the documentation.
 It's a good opportunity to reflect back and see the changes that can be done.
 While I was working with the document, one of my mentors suggested that I should build a local openshift cluster so that whenever the MOC is down, I can continue to deploy and test services/plugins locally.